tuokaikyle/1000-fake-users/README.md

 # 1000-fake-users

-Need to create testing users for your project?
-Put these 1000 or even more fake users into it.
+Put these 1000 or even more fake users into a db to test your starter project.
 You can easily add or modify the attributes.
 Uses Faker.js.
 Use weighted values and normal distribution algorithm to generate realistic data.